NICU Standard 15: Support Space for Ancillary Services

-Counseling Space: A minimum of one dedicated space shall be provided within the NICU to support counseling services for families and staff.
-Rooms shall be sized to accommodate a minimum of three adults and an infant bed.
+A minimum of one dedicated space shall be provided in the NICU to support counseling services for families and staff.
+This room(s) shall be sized to accommodate a minimum of three adults and an infant bed.
 This space shall have access from family and staff areas and provide acoustic and visual privacy.
 Furnishings shall include comfortable seating.

 Interpretation: The emotional and psychological challenges for families and staff in the NICU setting are extensive.
 Space should be provided for the counseling support of these populations; in larger units, this may require the designation of two or more rooms.
 This space can be used for related counseling needs such as private space for interaction between families and social workers, and grieving spaces.
 Additional space for more family members might be appropriate.
 Consider the provision of oxygen and vacuum outlets if the presence of the baby in the room is desired.
 If the space is used frequently, consider separate rooms for staff and families.
 Staff should be aware that this space is dedicated to counseling and not to be used for other purposes such as staff meetings and storage.
 A visual system to indicate when the room is in use is recommended, as well as adequate soundproofing to ensure conversations are private and the impact of outside noise is minimized.
 Each unit should provide a sufficient number of counseling rooms to meet the needs for counseling and private conversations away from the bedside.

 Space for preparation and storage of human milk, formula, and additives shall be provided within the unit or other location that is away from the bedside8.
 When a separate room for infant feeding preparation is not merited due to infrequency of need, commercial preparation off premises or other reasons, a separate area in the food services area or in the patient unit shall be designated for infant feeding preparation.
 Hospital food preparation design guidelines shall be followed.